 If you are looking for a yes or no answer, the answer is: NO!
 You can now relax and go grab a cup of coffee.
 But if you want to learn more, carry on reading.

-Rather sensationalist articles recently posted in a number of media outlets claim DMARC can be bypassed due to shortcomings in the way that email clients handle the “From” header.
-However, after examining the evidence given I’d argue that it’s not a DMARC shortcoming, rather a matter of poor implementation by email clients.
+Rather sensationalist articles recently posted in a number of media outlets claim DMARC can be bypassed due to shortcomings in the way that email clients handle the 'from' header.
+However, after examining the evidence given we'd argue that it’s not a DMARC shortcoming, rather a matter of poor implementation by email clients.

 So what’s Mailsploit?

 Mailsploit is a bug with some email clients where an attacker can trick a naively implemented email header parser into presenting the wrong information to a user.

 The method used is not new and exploits like character encoding, cross-site-scripting (XSS) and null byte injections have all long been known by the software community and basic security checks in the development process of those email clients could have prevented this problem.

 The attacker encodes the 'from' header using base64 or quoted-printable to include the spoofed email address, i.e.: